magnetsystems/message-samples-ios/README.md

 ### Build Instructions

-You must replace the existing Configurations.plist file in the project with your own.
+You must replace the existing MagnetMax.plist file in the project with your own.
 You can download this file on the Settings page of the Magnet Message Web Interface.
 After adding the file to the project just build and run!

 ### How it works (Technical Highlights)